RayanKM/AI-Tensorflow/README.md

 # AI-Tensorflow

-This AI model has been designed to accurately predict whether an image contains a cat or a dog.
+This AI model "Fazou" has been designed to accurately predict whether an image contains a Black person.